shihaocao/vvtol/README.md

 ```

 But in general, I decided I had a need to clearly communicate whether or not the main loop was making progress, so I wrote a simple BlinkLedTask.cpp to turn off and on the LED to check if the cycles were executing atleast this task every cycle.

+### Debug Programs

+I made a standalone blink.cpp as well as a servo.cpp that makes it very easy to debug if the hardware is wrong or if the software is wrong because you're flashing very simple software that should definitely work.
+If it doesn't then you have a HW problem.
+If you have a SW problem, then the simple program would work but not the complex version.